phanumat/Documentation/tools-and-ide/github-integration.rst

 It should look like this:

-``git remote add upstream https://github.com/SmartThingsCommunity/SmartThingsPublic.git``
+``git remote add upstream https://github.com/PEA HiVECommunity/PEA HiVEPublic.git``

 Press Enter.